bart-kroon/TM1/README.md

 # Instructions to run TMIV

-Template configuration files for CTC conditions are available under [config/ctc/](/config/ctc):
+Configuration files for CTC conditions are available under [config/ctc/](/config/ctc):

 * *best_reference* renders from all source views without coding
 * *miv_anchor* is the MIV anchor with patches